Authorship & Provenance

 A Note on the Archive

-The studio’s earlier engagement with blockchain culture — documented in the essay archive — was a period of active research and exploration.
-That work informed how the technology is used today: not as a speculative market, but as a provenance infrastructure.
-The older writings remain available as historical context for understanding that evolution and the thinking behind the studio’s current practice.
+The studio’s earlier engagement with blockchain culture, documented in the essay archive, was a period of active research and exploration.
+That work shaped how the technology is used today: not as a speculative market, but as provenance infrastructure.
+The older writings remain available as historical context for the thinking behind the studio’s current practice.

 Commission a Work